ELMAALMIA/ELMAALMIA/README.md

 # Hi there! 👋 I'm Ayoub El Maalmi

-## Java Fullstack Developer | Research Assistant at Oracle
+## Java Fullstack Developer

 ---

 ### 🚀 About Me

-Currently working as a **Research Assistant at Oracle**.
-I build full-stack applications and enjoy solving complex problems with clean, efficient code.
+Currently working as a Research Assistant at Oracle, where I develop full-stack applications and explore innovative solutions across the entire software development lifecycle.
+I'm passionate about creating seamless user experiences backed by robust, scalable systems - from responsive frontends to high-performance backend APIs.

 ### 🔧 Technologies